traumverloren/til/rspec/ignore-hidden-elements.md

 # Testing Hidden Elements, aka I Need to test a modal (hidden element) with Rspec/Capybara

-To confirm that a modal partial in the view (like below)
+To confirm that a modal partial in the view (like below) is accessible to testing...

 ```
 - if @unverified_thing